WojciechMatuszewski/programming-notes/web/fem-qwik.md

   - There is **a loader that responds to the POST submit for a form**.
 Again, similar to Remix.

+  - There is also **a loader to responds to both POST and GET requests**.
+Very useful as a middleware, especially for authorization.

 - The **most interesting thing about Qwik** for me is the fact that **the framework automatically lazy-executes the JS**.

   - It is almost as if the components were lazy loaded. **If the component is NOT visible on the screen, its JS will NOT run**.